1oly/dmi-forecast-edr/README.md

 The status is work-in-progress.
 There are many combinations of forecast models and parameters which have not been properly tested...

+**NOTE:** The forecast models "NEA" and "IGB" will expire and transition to "DINI" and "IG" in May 2024.
+Read more [here.](https://opendatadocs.dmi.govcloud.dk/Guides/Forecast-Model-Announcement) This has some consequences for the API in this repo, but the new models should work.

 ## Requirements

 - Python 3.6+